 Realtime database helps in building dynamic apps faster and synchronizes data with every client in realtime.
-Moreover, the limit of concurrent connections has been increased from previous 10,000 to 100,000 connections at a time.
+Moreover, the limit of concurrent connections has been increased from the previous 10,000 to 100,000 connections at a time.

 Android programmers are already familiar with Google Test Lab.
 It has been helping developers to test their code on various devices to check their performance and reliability.
 The big news is that it will now support game testing too.
-Also, the test lab now includes latest devices like Samsung S7 and Google Pixel and all running the latest Android O.
+Also, the test lab now includes the latest devices like Samsung S7 and Google Pixel and all running the latest Android O.

 As I already said the great becomes better.